D2D-Based Grouped Random Access to Mitigate Mobile Access Congestion in 5G Sensor Networks: Geolocation-Database-Assisted Clustering

 Fig.~\ref{fig:gdb} provides a GDB signaling example derived from a regulatory spectrum sharing GDB such as in TVWS or CBRS.
-Such a signaling begins with a registration and initial resource allocation procedure, which might include the transfer of technical characteristics, location and resource requirements, as illustrated in the top-right of Fig.~\ref{fig:gdb}.
-This GDB signaling is conceptually transferable and integrable to a RA procedure in wireless sensor networks scenario, in which the ``parent'' entities are the BSs and their dedicated GDBs whereas the ``child'' nodes are sensors that communicate directly with the BS for resources (and capabilities such as in a TVWS context).
-More specifically, integrated with the grouped RA concept, the sensors will be eventually designated as GCs and GMs, or in case of necessity also subordinates in further level(s).
-This provisions for the option of a GC (a MASTER device) acting on behalf of its GMs, if, e.g., those GM sensors (SLAVE devices) are not able to achieve a connection directly back to the BS/GDB \cite{hol2016}, as shown on the left of Fig.~\ref{fig:gdb}.
+Such a signaling begins with a registration and initial resource allocation procedure (top-right of Fig.~\ref{fig:gdb}), which might include the transfer of technical characteristics, location and resource requirements.
+This GDB signaling is conceptually transferable and integrable to wireless RA procedure, in which the ``parent'' entities are the BSs and their dedicated GDBs whereas the ``child'' nodes are sensors that communicate directly with the BS for resources.
+More specifically, integrated with the grouped RA concept, the sensors will be eventually designated as GCs and GMs, or in case of necessity also subordinates in further level(s), which is the aforementioned initial clustering.
+In addition to enabling D2D-GRA, this also provisions for the option---with respect to the GDB system---of a GC (MASTER) acting on behalf of its GMs, if, e.g., they are not able to establish a connection directly to the GDB~\cite{hol2016}.

-Based on this initial exchange, whether or not it involves a sensor acting on behalf of others in a MASTER/SLAVE arrangement, the GBD will already have detailed information on sensors' locations.
-GDBs, for a range of purposes (e.g., TVWS, CBRS, etc.) also typically have advanced information on propagation/loss and other radio characteristics on a per-location basis, able to ascertain far better detail on the channel sets \emph{between the sensors} than a BS could otherwise do---in this latter case, only having information on the channels between it (the BS) and each of the sensors.
-The GC can therefore be efficiently chosen at first shot, and the GC and GMs respectively thereafter assume the parallels of MASTER and SLAVE sensors using the TVWS comparison/analogue--noting that the choice of MASTER (GC) in this later phase might be different from the choice where a MASTER is used to attain initial connectivity back to the GDB for sensors in the registration and resource allocation phase.
+Based on this initial exchange, the GDB will already have detailed information on sensors' locations.
+GDBs, for a range of purposes (e.g., TVWS, CBRS, etc.) also typically have advanced information on propagation/loss and other radio characteristics on a per-location basis, able to ascertain far better detail on the channel sets \emph{between the sensors} than a BS could otherwise do---in this latter case, only having information on the channels between the BS and each of the sensors.
+Shared with such information by the GDBs, BSs become capable to efficiently setup the initial sensor clusters.
+Thereafter, the GC and GMs respectively assume the parallels of MASTER and SLAVE sensors using the TVWS comparison/analogue.